 About the films on the podcast: Bill Forsyth’s Gregory’s Girl and Local Hero

-As we discuss in the podcast, capturing these films in a summary is difficult.
+As we discuss in the podcast, capturing Bill Forsyth’s films in a summary is difficult.
 Gregory’s Girl (1981) is (spoiler) not a movie where awkward teenager Gregory (John Gordon Sinclair) ends up with barrier breaking high school football [soccer] star Dorothy (Dee Hepburn).
 Instead, it’s a pleasant teenage hangout movie as we meet the various people in Gregory’s social orbit.
 Watch the trailer.

 Local Hero (1983) has more of a plot, as American oil executive Mac (Peter Riegert) is sent to convince the inhabits of a small Scottish seaside village to sell their property rights so the company can build an oil refinery.
 While Mac has little difficulty convincing the town’s inhabitants, he begins to doubt what he’s doing… Watch the [cheesy 80s] trailer.